 The initiative is managed by BAF, who connect the various organisations involved, oversee the mentors, manage programme logistics and work with the schools to ensure that all policies are in place to keep everyone safe.
 We would like to extend our thanks to Kere Ell, Founder/Patron, who ensures that the programme delivers to its kaupapa of supporting vulnerable or at-risk young people / rangatahi.
-Kere also ensures that the programme offers connection for rangatahi to mentors who have fluency in Te Reo Maori.
+Kere actively pursues new partnerships with schools and community / business organisations to increase the scope and capacity of New Horizons whilst working with BAF on overall programme delivery.

 The programme fosters an early focus on vocational career pathways and helps students to prepare for, and connect with existing initiatives at high school.
 To encourage the children to get involved and ensure they are continuing to grow in other areas of education, participation is dependent on school attendance.